 Lately, I’ve been doing mostly cashew milk, so I decided to create an easy recipe for cashew pulp cookies.

-It worked fantastic from the first try; I repeated the recipe a few more times to make sure it works well every time.
+It worked fantastic from the first try; I repeated the recipe a few more times to make sure it worked well every time.

 Let’s jump right in!